sdejesusF/ReignD/README.md

 # ReignDesign Test

-For this project was used some technologies in order to improve and a speed up its development, such as:
+For this project was used some technologies in order to improve and speed up its development, such as:

 -RXjava: for multi-threaded process and requests.